Frequently asked questions

 JA is an open-source project where the source code is available on GitHub.
 Any developers are more than welcome to raise a PR for a bug fix or for a new feature.
-Guidelines for development are available on GitHub.
+Guidelines for development are available under DEVELOPER menu.

 If you want a Web, Mobile, Desktop or Browser extension to be developed and would like to pay for it, you can contact the developer through mail with the detailed requirement and can discuss further.